-“Construction Monitoring” shall have the meaning set forth on page 32.
+“Construction Monitoring” shall have the meaning set forth on page 37.

-“Control” shall mean majority ownership interest in the Owner or majority decision making as defined in development agreement between Owner and guarantor.
+“Control” shall mean majority ownership interest in the Owner or majority decision making authority as defined in development agreement between Owner and guarantor.

+For purposes of the definition of “Sponsor”: control must mean a majority ownership interest.

+For purposes of determining that a Qualified Non-Profit is not controlled by a For Profit: control shall mean either a majority ownership interest or decision making authority as defined in the entity’s legal documents.

 “Credit Ceiling” shall mean the amount of Tax Credits available for Allocation by the Authority for any calendar year, as provided in Section 42.